 Welcome to the Cane Creek Middle School Counseling Department

 We are master’s level trained counselors who help students with their personal, social, and academic concerns in order for them to get the most out of their education.
-As school counselors, with the help of the entire school staff, we have established a comprehensive counseling program to provide developmental, preventive, and remedial services with the intent of helping our students reach their full potential, both academic and personal.
+As school counselors, with the help of the entire school staff, we have established a comprehensive counseling program to provide developmental, preventive, and remedial services with the intent of helping our students reach their full potential.

 Counselors offer Individual and Small Group Counseling for students.
 The counselor focuses on developing a relationship with the student, problem solving, decision-making, peer and family relationships, and other issues.
 School Counseling is brief in nature and students with more intense needs will be referred to a community agency or therapist.
 Counseling sessions are a legally privileged form of communication and include techniques and approaches based on the counselor’s training and professional judgment.